 The important thing would be to correlate your symptoms with your heart rhythm.
 If you have symptoms every night, the Holter monitor should have picked it up.
-If you did not have any symptoms the night you were being monitored, then an event monitor or another Holter monitor would be in order.
+If you didn’t have any symptoms the night you were being monitored, then an event monitor or another Holter monitor would be in order.

-I myself am very sensitive and aware of irregularities in my heart beats.
-I understand the feeling, but I know it is not dangerous.
-Sometimes symptoms are from just a strong normal heart beat (which can occasionally be caused by an overactive thyroid), and there are a variety of different types of rapid heart beats that can cause symptoms, and can be suppressed, if needed.
+I myself am very sensitive and aware of irregularities in my heartbeat.
+I understand the feeling, but I know it isn’t dangerous.
+Sometimes symptoms are from just a strong normal heartbeat (which can occasionally be caused by an overactive thyroid), and there are a variety of different types of rapid heartbeats that can cause symptoms and can be suppressed, if needed.

 I worry that you feel exhausted.
 Sleep disorders, metabolic problems such as anemia or thyroid problems, need to be ruled out.
-Work with your health care team.
+Work with your healthcare team.
 You will get to the bottom of this problem.